 Storecoin’s Governance app includes interfaces for messaging, sharing ideas, and voting.
 The app that runs this essential governance application will be hosted on a decentralized network of machines called Govnodes, rather than by a centralized Storecoin Inc. nonprofit server.
 There are two reasons for this: first, it safeguards that there is not one point of failure that could bring down the governance network.
 Secondly, it protects against Storecoin Inc. intentionally cutting off governance communication of Storecoin network actors, censoring communication or halting the people-led governance process.

-Govnodes are part of the Judicial Branch rather than the Decentralized Branch in order to separate the mechanism for voting and the voting itself.
+Govnodes are part of the Judicial Branch rather than the Miner Branch in order to separate the mechanism for voting and the voting itself.
 A Govnode is a non-voting role to retain impartiality.
 Govnodes must remain anonymous to prevent collusion, and any nodes caught gossiping will be immediately expelled from the network and blacklisted.

 Individuals or entities can run a Govnode by staking an amount of Storecoin determined by the current security threat-level.
 The number of Govnodes at a particular time will be based on the current security threat-level, with more Govnodes available at times of a higher security risk and lower at less risky times.